TurboWafflz/ImaginaryInfinity-Calculator/README.md

 ex. "factor(7)" instead of "core.factor(7)"

 ## Themes
 The colors used by the calculator can be modified by themes.
-Themes are python scripts that define a class and are stored in the `themes` folder.
+Themes are ini that define the colors the calculator will use and are stored in the `themes` folder.
 To change the theme used by the calculator, run `settings.configMod("appearance", "theme", "<theme name>")`, or select a theme in the settings editor.
 Two themes are included by default, `dark` for use on terminals with a dark background, and `light` for use on terminals with a light background.

 ## Built in commands:
 The following commands are built in to the calculator or added by the "core"